Grow Your Sales Through Expert UI Design

 Apple’s Siri is an example of voice IUI that coexists with a physical screen interface.

-When you add voice interface to IUI, be aware there is a big difference versus a product that uses screens.
+When you add a voice interface to IUI, be aware there is a big difference versus a product that uses screens.
 You cannot apply the same design guidelines.
 In voice user interfaces, there are no visuals or clear indicators that an action has taken place or what the options even are.
 Users are still unsure about what they can expect from voice IUI.
-UI designers are responsible for creating best experience.
+UI designers are responsible for creating the best experience.
 Communication, after all, is conditioned to be something we consider human-to-human, not human-to-machine.
 This is, of course, changing with voice search growing and will eventually supersede traditional text search.

 Since this segment of UI is changing rapidly, these best practices are merely parameters to be expanded upon as technology improves and as users become more dependent on human-to-computer communication.